 in the functioning of the natural environment

 A sense of peace and stillness exist in every breath I take every time I see a field of wildflowers.
-Contained within the aesthetic physical beauty of a flower is an amazing and wonderful complex structure of crucial importance in the functioning of the natural environment.
-Vascular in structure, explosions of color in endless shapes and sizes, they are vascular in structure and the petals I find so aesthetically appealing function primarily as a means to attract the plants pollinators making their sight, in my mind, all the more amazing and spectacular.
-Plants and insects have, in fact, long played vital co-evolutionary roles in one another’s development and it is the primary reason I paint examples of both lifeforms.
+Contained within the esthetic physical beauty of a flower is a wonderfully complex structure of crucial importance in the functioning of the natural environment.
+Explosions of color in endless shapes and sizes, they are vascular in structure and the petals I find so esthetically appealing function primarily as a means to attract the plant’s pollinators.
+Plants and insects have, in fact, long played vital coevolutionary roles in one another’s development and it is the primary reason I paint examples of both lifeforms.

-Roughly 266,000 species of plants are now living, of which about 235,000 are those that flower.
-The fossil record confirms flowers dating back 123 million years ago, becoming the dominant photosynthetic organism nearly everywhere on land around 80 – 90 million years ago.
-Flowers have become an exquisite example of the manipulative handiwork and power of Homosapien, on the reshaping of the environment to suit her/his sensual pleasure.
+Roughly 266,000 species of plants are now living, of which about 235,000 are those that produce a flower.
+The fossil record confirms these plant forms dating back 123 million years ago, becoming the dominant photosynthetic organism nearly everywhere on land around 80 – 90 million years ago.